GDavij/Counter_Project/README.md

 <code>
-NOW With Express and Display Flex !!
+Now With TypeScript and new CSS Palete Colors
 Project Remake !!
 (Better Maintence Now)

 <--=Hello, this is a Description of the actual Status of the project, the Bugs Know and some other infos=-->